proarea/proxo/README.md

 Most of the screens are responsive and adapt to both portrait and landscape orientation.

-The app supports four languages:
+The app supports the following languages:
 - English
 - Ukrainian
 - Japanese